tomas-fryza/avr-course/labs/02-gpio/README.md

 1. Run Git Bash (Windows) of Terminal (Linux), navigate to your working directory, and update local repository.

-   > Useful bash and git commands are: `cd` - Change working directory. `mkdir` - Create directory. `ls` - List information about files in the current directory. `pwd` - Print the name of the current working directory. `git status` - Get state of working directory and staging area. `git pull` - Update local repository and working folder.
+   > **Help:** Useful bash and git commands are `cd` - Change working directory. `mkdir` - Create directory. `ls` - List information about files in the current directory. `pwd` - Print the name of the current working directory. `git status` - Get state of working directory and staging area. `git pull` - Update local repository and working folder.
-   >

 2. Run Visual Studio Code and create a new PlatformIO project `lab2-gpio_library` for `Arduino Uno` board and change project location to your local repository folder `Documents/digital-electronics-2`.